madhumithasekar/Reference/closure.md

    }
 }

-//call the below code in index.html file
+## call the below code in index.html file

      <script>